kentanaka3/Aquaform/README.md

 One significant advantage of using water as a currency is its renewable nature through the hydrological cycle.
 The continuous process of evaporation, condensation, and precipitation ensures a perpetual, though unevenly distributed, supply of fresh water.
 This cyclical nature could be harnessed to stabilize the currency's value over time, as long as sustainable management practices are implemented to ensure that water remains a replenishable resource.

-### Universal Relevance
+### Universal Relevance and Human Rights

 Unlike other commodities, drinkable water is universally relevant and essential.
 This universality could foster global cooperation and solidarity, as every nation and individual has a vested interest in maintaining and managing this critical resource.
-This relevance also underscores the ethical dimension of water as a currency, aligning economic incentives with the fundamental human right to water.
+Furthermore, in 2010, the United Nations General Assembly explicitly recognized the human right to water and sanitation, affirming that clean drinking water and sanitation are essential to the realization of all human rights.
+This acknowledgment underscores the ethical dimension of water as a currency, aligning economic incentives with the fundamental human right to water.

 ## Mechanism of the Water-Based Currency